ferp-js/ferp/README.md

 # ferp

-Build functional and pure applications in NodeJS and the Browser!
+Build functional and pure applications for NodeJS and the Browser!

 ## But...what is it?

- - *Presentation Agnostic* - Tie this into your favorite front-end libraries like React or Vue. :fireworks:
+ - **Presentation Agnostic** - Tie this into your favorite front-end libraries like React or Vue. :fireworks:, or commandline tasks like an interactive prompt or sever :shipit:.
- - *Functional* - Makes it easy to test :heavy_check_mark:, control side effects :imp:, and keep things immutable. :zap:
+ - **Functional** - Makes it easy to test :heavy_check_mark:, control side effects :imp:, and keep things immutable. :zap:
- - *Simple* - Everything is standard javascript, there is no misdirection or magic.
-If you know javascript, you will know how to use frp-js. :smile:
+ - **Simple** - Everything is standard javascript, there is no misdirection or magic.
+If you know javascript, you will know how to use ferp. :smile:

 ## Where did this come from